 Some medicines can help with pain and swelling.
 Acetaminophen might ease arthritis pain.
 Some people find NSAIDs (nonsteroidal anti-inflammatory drugs), like ibuprofen, naproxen, and ketoprofen, helpful.
 Some NSAIDs are sold without a prescription, while others must be prescribed by a doctor.
 Be very careful about possible side effects of some NSAIDs, whether sold with or without a prescription.
 Read the warnings on the package or insert that comes with the drug.
 Talk to your doctor about if and how you should use acetaminophen or NSAIDs for your arthritis pain.
 The U.S. Food and Drug Administration has more information about drugs such as those mentioned here.

 Osteoarthritis (OA).
 Medicines can help you control the pain.
-Rest and exercise may make it easier to move your joints.
+Rest and exercise (PDF, 708K) may make it easier to move your joints.
 Keeping your weight down is a good idea.
 If pain from OA is very bad, there are shots your doctor can give you.